alexrintt/kanade/README.md

 To report a bug, create a new issue with an screenshot or a small description of the bug, thanks.

-To request a feature answer please add an issue to further discuss a feature or any improvement, thx.
+To request a feature please add an issue to further discuss, thx.

-To request some content removal, please, ping me on my email [reach@alexrintt.io](mailto:reach@alexrintt.io).

 ## Credits

-Feel free to generate all open-source libraries licenses using [`flutter_oss_licenses`](https://pub.dev/packages/flutter_oss_licenses) package.
+- Credits to all open-source libraries used in this app, see full list on [pubspec.yaml](/pubspec.yaml).

-All images goes to their original authors (Kanade icon).

-Original image subject to copyright.
+- All fonts in this repository are subject to copyright of it's respective owners.
+- All images in this repository are subject to copyright of it's respective owners.

+For content removal, please, ping me on my email [reach@alexrintt.io](mailto:reach@alexrintt.io).

 <br />